ahopki14/vai/README.md

 queries in about 8 minutes)
 * Include info from other sources
-  * The big thing that is missing is the gene names for variants that are not annotated in the ExAC database, expecially insertions/deletions which are unlikely to be shared by other individuals.
+  * The big thing that is missing is the gene names for variants that are not annotated in the ExAC database, especially insertions/deletions which are unlikely to be shared by other individuals.
+* I tried to write this to be portable, but I have not tested it on Windows systems